fknorr/matchbox/README.md

 - `std::optional` (distinguish between `nullopt` and `value_type` – `constexpr` capable)
 - **inheritance hierarchies** on your own types (implemented with efficient double virtual dispatch)

-No configuration or building needed – just copy [matchbox.hh](include/matchbox.hh) into your source tree and get on your way.
+No configuration or building needed – just copy [matchbox.hh](include/matchbox.hh) into your source tree and be on your way!

 ## `match` on `std::variant`